hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **NOTE:** At this time Azure Policy is not supported in Azure US Government.

--> **NOTE**: Azure Policy for Azure Kubernetes Service is currently in preview and not available to subscriptions that have not [opted-in](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/rego-for-aks?toc=/azure/aks/toc.json) to join `Azure Policy` preview.
+~> **Note:** Azure Policy is in Public Preview - more information and details on how to opt into the Preview [can be found in this article](https://docs.microsoft.com/en-gb/azure/governance/policy/concepts/policy-for-kubernetes).

 * `http_application_routing` - (Optional) A `http_application_routing` block as defined below.